bPlugins/advanced-post-block/readme.txt

 = Is this plugin support custom post type? =

 Yes!
 All the custom posts that come to your site.
 You just need to select that custom post from the right setting panel.

+= I have a custom post type, but it's not showing up for selection. =

+It's possible that your custom post type is not supported by the REST API.
+You can add REST API support for your custom content types by following the steps outlined in this article: [Adding REST API Support for Custom Content Types](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-rest-api-support-for-custom-content-types)

 = Is this support responsive for different devices? =